Here are 15 of the most common and effective cerebral palsy therapy activities that play a vital role in treating kids with Cerebral Palsy (CP).

 OT teaches a child to live an independent lifestyle.

-Occupational therapists focus on helping a child function at their highest level in their normal day to day activities at home, in school, or out in public.
+Occupational therapists help a child function at their highest level in their day-to-day activities at home, in school, or out in public.

-The therapist will work on strengthening muscle and joint coordination to perform everyday tasks (like dressing themselves) if a child is challenged in this area.
+The therapist works on strengthening muscle and joint coordination to perform everyday tasks (like getting dressed) if a child is challenged in this area.

 When a child needs help effectively communicating their thoughts and feelings that’s when a speech and language therapist will step in.

 With the therapist, the child focuses on their speech or talking to pronounce words, sounds, numbers, and gestures.